-Recommendation Description Soil Excavation Soil excavation will be required to establish pad levels and new footings across the site.
-It is anticipated that these excavations will encounter shallow uncontrolled fill and silty/sandy topsoil, sandy clay and weathered bedrock.
+Recommendation Description Soil Excavation Soil excavation will be required to install the pool and for new footings across the site.
+It is anticipated that these excavations will encounter shallow uncontrolled fill and sandy topsoil, silty sand and weathered bedrock.
 The excavation of soil, clay and extremely weathered rock should be possible with the use of bucket excavators and rippers, or for piered footings, traditional auger attachments.
 Temporary batter slopes may be considered where setbacks from existing structures and property boundaries permits.
 For shallow excavations (<1.0m), provided the residual soil is battered back to a minimum of 35 degrees, they should remain stable without support for a short period until permanent support is in place.
 Unsupported batter slopes in sandy soil will be prone to erosion in inclement weather.

-Permanent batters are not considered appropriate for this site.
+Recommendation Description and should be protected f rted batter must not be rom erosion by geotextile ding vegetation.
 Rock Excavation All excavation recommendations as outlined below should be read in conjunction with Safe Work Australia's Code of Practice: Excavation Work , published in October 2018.
-It is essential that any excavation through rock that cannot be readily achieved with a bucket excavator or ripper should be carried out initially using a rock saw to minimise the vibration impact and disturbance on the adjoining properties, existing structures and any previously installed supporting systems.
+Whilst significant hard rock excavation is not anticipated, it is essential that any excavation through rock that cannot be readily achieved with a bucket excavator or ripper should be carried out initially using a rock saw to minimise the vibration impact and disturbance on the adjoining properties, existing structures and any previously installed supporting systems.
 Any rock breaking must be carried out only after the rock has been sawed, and in short bursts (2-5 seconds), to prevent the vibration amplifying.
 The break in the rock from the saw must be between the rock to be broken and the closest adjoining structure.
-All excavated material is to be removed from the site in accordance with current Office of Environment and Heritage (OEH) regulations.
+All excavated material is current Office of Environn e site in accordance with egulations.
 Vibrations The Australian Standard AS2670.1-2001 'Evaluation of human exposure to whole-body vibration General requirements.
-Part 1: General requirements, suggests a daytime limit of 5mm/s component PPV for human comfort is acceptable.
+Part 1: General requirements', suggests a daytime limit of 5mm/s component PPV for human comfort is acceptable.
 In general, vibration criteria for human disturbance are more stringent than vibration criteria for effects on building contents and building structural damage.
 Hence, compliance with the more stringent limits dictated for human exposure, would ensure that compliance is also achieved for the other two categories.
+Furthermore, it is noted that this approach satisfies the requirements of Appendix J of AS2187.2-2006 'Explosives - storage and use', which also limits PPV to 5mm/s for residential settings.
 As such, we would suggest that the recommendations for method and/or equipment presented in the table below be adopted to maintain an allowable vibration limit of 5mm/s PPV.
+Maximum Peak Particle Velocity 5mm/sec Distance from adjoining Equipment Operating Limit (% of structure (m) Maximum Capacity) 1.5 - 2.5 Hand operated jackhammer only 100 2.5 - 5.0 300kg rock hammer 50 5.0 - 10.0 300kg rock hammer or 600kg rock hammer 100 (300kg) or 50 (600kg)